jannepark/simple-web-warehouse-management/README.md

 Barcode reading is supported with devices camera.
 This uses primarly -Barcode Reading- from Web API, if browser does not support this, polyfill is used (barcode-detector (git-hub.com/Sec-ant/barcode-detector))

+The application is intended for internal use within a single organization or group, as all created users operate on a shared database instance.

 ### Core Functionalities

 - User can create, login and edit their account.